+In Matthew 9: 35-38 we hear that "Jesus went through all the towns and villages, teaching in their synagogues, proclaiming the good news of the kingdom and healing every disease and sickness.
+36When he saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd.
+37Then he said to his disciples, "The harvest is plentiful but the workers are few.
+38Ask the Lord of the harvest, therefore, to send out workers into his harvest field."
 Jesus was a man filled with compassion.
 When Jesus sees those in need, he never turns his back.
 In fact, there are more than 2,000 verses in the Bible that refer to issues of injustice and taking care of the poor.
 It's so integral to our faith that if you were to cut all those verses out of your Bible, it would fall apart completely.
 It's that important.

-As Christians we can spend a lot of time debating some of the nuances of the way we do things, but caring for the poor is something that should unite us completely, without debate.
-It's clearly something we shouldn't just be talking about, but actually doing something about.
+As Christians we can spend a lot of time debating the way we do things, but caring for the poor is something that should unite us completely, without debate.
+It's so clearly something we shouldn't just be talking about, but actually doing something about.

-Perhaps the verse in James 2:18 sums it up most perfectly: "...But someone will say, 'You have faith; I have deeds.
-Show me your faith without deeds, and I will show you my faith by my deeds.""
+Perhaps the verse in James 2:18 sums it up most perfectly: "...But someone will say, "You have faith; I have deeds.
+Show me your faith without deeds, and I will show you my faith by my deeds."